DimitriKenne/CPOLYMESH/README.md

 1. demo
  In order to run the demo you need to open the file demo.py, scroll till its bottom, there provide the following information:
     - The degree of interpolation, deg, greater than 0

         Example: deg = 10

     - Choose the domain by specifying a number between 0 and 19 inside define_domaine.

         Example: domain = define_domain(7)

  and finally run the whole file.

  The demo does:
     - compute admissible meshes (AM)

     - compute interpolations points: discrete Leja points (DLP), pseudo Leja points (PLP), approximate Fekete points (AFK)

     - approximate the Lebesgue constant for each of these points as well as for the dicrete least squares approximation (lsqp).
-The lsqp is performed on the whole AM of degree deg
+The lsqp is performed on the whole AM of degree deg.

-    - plot the each interpolation points set + AM of degree deg on separate figures
+    - plot each interpolation points set + AM of degree deg on separate figures.

-    - plot the Lebesgue constants on one figure
+    - plot the Lebesgue constants on one figure.
 After running the file demo.py for the first time, you can also type demo(2,define_domain(0)) directly from the terminal in order to run the demo with deg=10 and domain Num.
 7.

 Example